 Interpretation of WorkKeys scores with respect to education and training revolves around what the individual can and cannot do within any given skill area.
 However, there needs to be some standard by which to judge how much of a skill an individual needs.
 It is important to remember that interpretation of scores can be accomplished with respect to the content of the skill and the resultant level achieved by an individual.
 This works well when dealing with educational or training institutions.
 Scores may also be interpreted with respect to requirements of the world of work in the form of skill requirements for specific jobs or for more general occupational clusters or job families.
 Training institutions can set a minimum competency standard specifying that all individuals must attain a specific level of skill before they exit a program.
 However, this standard may be too high or too low for some individuals when compared with what is needed in their chosen fields.
 It is also possible to compare each individual with a standard that relates to his or her job choice or future educational plans.
-This requires considerably more work because there would then be many standards with which an individual could be compared.
-The job profiles being collected by ACT are examples of such multiple standards.
-For additional information, please consult the WorkKeys Technical Handbook (ACT, 2001).
+The occupational profiles collected by ACT are examples of such standards.
+For additional information, please consult www.act.org/workkeys/index.html.